turbot/pipes-docs/docs/using/powerpipe/dashboards.md

     <td nowrap="true">Frequency</td>
     <td>How often scheduled snapshot should run:
        <inlineCode>Weekly</inlineCode>, <inlineCode>Daily</inlineCode>, <inlineCode>Hourly</inlineCode>, <inlineCode>Custom</inlineCode><br/>
  For <inlineCode>Weekly</inlineCode>, <inlineCode>Daily</inlineCode> and <inlineCode>Hourly</inlineCode> frequencies, Turbot Pipes will automatically allocate a random time for these, with <inlineCode>Weekly</inlineCode> schedules being run at that time on a Sunday.
 For a <inlineCode>Custom</inlineCode> frequency, you can supply a cron schedule (not more than once every 15 minutes).
     </td>
   </tr>

   <tr>
     <td nowrap="true">Visibility</td>
     <td>Optionally choose the visibility of the snapshot generated.
-By default, visibility is restricted to only those with access to your workspace, but you can choose to share it such that anyone on the internet with the link can view it.</td>
+By default, visibility is restricted to only those with access to your workspace, but you can choose to share it so that anyone on the internet with the link can view it.</td>
   </tr>

   <tr>